 Jane Hachiya-Weiner has been a vital part of the Indianapolis dance community since 1985 when she joined Indianapolis Ballet Theatre.
-Originally from Japan, she studied with the Hirofumi Inoue Ballet Academy in Setagaya-ku, Tokyo, Japan, graduating from the Academy and becoming a company member the Hirofumi Inoue Ballet Company in 1979.
-She eventually became principal dancer of the Hirofumi Inoue Ballet Company during her 8 years with the Company, studying and dancing in Tokyo and abroad with the company in England, Scotland, France, and Italy.
+Originally from Japan, she studied with the Hirofumi Inoue Ballet Academy in Setagaya-ku, Tokyo, Japan, graduating from the Academy and becoming a company member of the Hirofumi Inoue Ballet Company in 1979.
+She eventually became principal dancer of the Hirofumi Inoue Ballet Company during her eight years with the Company, studying and dancing in Tokyo and abroad with the company in England, Scotland, France, and Italy.

 Jane has been a part of the Anderson University dance faculty since 2012.

 Instructor of Ballet, Pointe, Variations